 India’s tagline is very apt for the Olympics: “Those who can endure conquer the world”.
 The helmet has an interesting tribute to the cows which are held sacred in India.

 Not only are these artworks gorgeous to look at, the artists have also given them a background, and even mentions the history of the countries.
-So far there have been 32 countries represented, with more to come.
+There are 84 countries represented.
 While this is a cool project, the artists have stated that it is not an official project for the 2020 Tokyo Olympics.

 If you want to check out more of these gorgeous artworks, check out the World Flags project.
 Which is your favourite character?